ARPANPATRA111/aws/modules/module07.md

 **Amazon ElastiCache** is a fully managed in-memory caching service.

 * **Primary Benefit:** Its core function is **improved application performance through in-memory caching**.
 By serving frequent read requests from memory, it reduces latency and offloads the primary database.

+## Other Purpose-Built Databases

+AWS recommends using purpose-built databases designed for specific workloads.

+* **Amazon DocumentDB:** A document database service (MongoDB-compatible) that excels at handling semi-structured data.
+A practical use case is **storing and managing a large product catalog** for an e-commerce application.

+* **Amazon Neptune:** A graph database service designed for **managing and querying highly connected datasets efficiently**, making it ideal for social networks, recommendation engines, and fraud detection.